claytonjwong/reading/README.md

 the information clearer and easier to see.

 **Focus** is tuning out internal or external distrations in order to narrow your attention to the material at hand.
-Focus increases your mental efficicency by minimizing the waste of resources.
+Focus increases your mental efficiency by minimizing the waste of resources.
 Increased focus is like looking at the subject though a magnifying glass, as it strengthens attention on the information being read and reduces attention to distrations.